 In this page you can organize your merge module.

-On this page you can specify the media properties of your merge module.
+On this page you can specify the build properties of your merge module.

 - Configurable Merge Modules